UPPMAX/R-matlab-julia-HPC/docs/advanced/parallel_computing/README.md

 ![1 core](amdahls_law_example_1.png)

-> A calculation of 16 time units run on 1 core,
+> Figure 1: a calculation of 16 time units run on 1 core,
 > where square is a time unit of calculation.
->
-> Red square: a unit of calculation that cannot be run in parallel.
+> - Red square: a unit of calculation that cannot be run in parallel.
-> Green square: a unit of calculation that can be run in parallel
+> - Green square: a unit of calculation that can be run in parallel

 Using 2 calculation units, this results in:

 ![2 cores](amdahls_law_example_2.png)

-> A calculation of 16 time units run on 2 cores,
+> Figure 2: a calculation of 16 time units run on 2 cores,
 > where square is a time unit of calculation.
->
-> Red square: a unit of calculation that cannot be run in parallel.
+> - Red square: a unit of calculation that cannot be run in parallel.
-> Green square: a unit of calculation that can be run in parallel.
+> - Green square: a unit of calculation that can be run in parallel.
-> White square: a unit of calculation that is spent doing nothing
+> - White square: a unit of calculation that is spent doing nothing

 This takes the calculation down from 16 to 10 time units.
 The so-called 'speedup' of using two workers is 16 / 10 = 1.6.